Love Is (TV series): Development

 The series originated under the title Documenting Love, a multi-camera comedy project at ABC with a pilot production commitment in August, 2016.
 The project, which did not go to production at ABC network, later was rewritten as a one-hour single-camera dramedy.
 On July 18, 2017, it was announced that the project, now titled Love Is, was ordered direct-to-series on Oprah Winfrey Network for airing in 2018.

 Casting

 On December 6, 2017, it was announced that newcomers Michele Weaver and Will Catlett would star as Nuri, a sitcom staff writer, and Yasir, a writer-director.
 On January 16, 2018, Idara Victor, Tyrone Brown, Kadeem Hardison, Yootha Wong-Loi-Sing, and Lana Young have been cast as series regulars.
 On February 15, 2018 Clarke Peters joined the cast as regular.
-On February 16, 2018, it was announced that Tammy Townsend, Loretta Devine, Tim Reid and Vanessa Bell Calloway have been tapped for recurring roles on the series.
+On February 16, 2018, it was announced that Tammy Townsend, Loretta Devine, Tim Reid and Vanessa Bell Calloway were cast for recurring roles on the series.

 On April 13, 2018, it was announced that Wendy Davis would replace Lana Young as Nuri in the year 2017.